unfulvio/wp-api-menus/readme.txt

 = 1.2.1 =

-Mind lowercase `id` instead of uppercase `ID` in API responses, to match the standard for `id` used across WP REST API.
+API V2 only: mind lowercase `id` instead of uppercase `ID` in API responses, to match the standard for `id` used across WP REST API.